JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 **Channel network** - Vector layer containing the drainage network of the drainage basins.

 **Channel coordinate precision** - It is the precision of the channel coordinates, for example: for a precision of 0.000001 the coordinate xxxxxx.xxxxxxxxxxxx becomes xxxxxx.xxxxxx.
 It is recommended to use 0.000001 to correct possible geometry errors when selecting channels that intersect the basin.

+**Minimum channel length** - It is used to correct intersection errors, as well as channel network precision.

 **Output:**
 **Shape parameters** - Shape parameters calculated, for each basin, in .csv.